NelsonBN/security-path-traversal/README.md

-# Security - Demo about Path Traversal
+# Security - Demo about Path Traversal Attack

 ## What is Path Traversal?